 Quilters often hide stitch in the ditch quilting by working with either a matching thread or a very fine transparent thread called monofilament.
-Not all monofilament threads are suitable for quilts—avoid thick threads that look more like fishing line!
+Not all monofilament threads are suitable for quilts—avoid thick threads that look more like a fishing line!

 Stitch in the ditch can also be used to sew quilting stitches around applique motifs, but outline quilting stitches are more common in applique quilts.

 How to Sew

-Like any other quilting skill, stitching within in a seam takes practice.
+Like any other quilting skill, stitching within a seam takes practice.

 - Begin by dropping the sewing machine's needle between the two fabrics that meet at a seam.
 Bring the bobbin thread to the top of the quilt.

 - Determine which side of the seam is a bit higher—this is the side that the seam allowance was pressed towards.
 You want stitches to fall on the other, lower side of the line.
 Nudge your needle just a bit if necessary for the best placement.

 - Your seams may not all be consistent.
 Don't stress, just keep stitching a smooth, straight line, even though the stitches may end up on top of a seam allowance.
 It's helpful to make a stitching plan by examining your quilt before you begin sewing to identify which way the bulk of seam allowances are pressed.

 - Stitch along the seam line, pulling the fabrics apart slightly on both sides of the seam as you sew.
 Sew all the way to the end of the seam on the quilt top.

 Gripping the Quilt With Ease